Harry Winston Ocean Sport Chronograph Limited Edition

 Ever since the year 2000, Harry Winston has introduced a new Opus timepiece each year.
 This year was the Opus 12.
 Opus timepieces are highly complicated and six-figure expensive; and although they are designed to be worn, most will be destined for a rich collector's safe.
 The new Harry Winston Ocean Sport Chronograph, although often overshadowed by the show-stopping Opus collection, on the other hand, is a timepiece that although expensive, is far more likely to worn - the way it should be.

 The dial is sporty and open to the movement, a signature of the Ocean Sport collection.
-It has rhodium-plated Clous de Paris hobnail decoration with rhodiumed diamond-polished decorative fillets, shot-peened date window and flange.
+It has rhodium-plated Clous de Paris hobnail decoration with rhodium diamond-polished decorative fillets, shot-peened date window, and flange.
 Graphic cut-outs draw the eye to the display mechanism which highlights the three-dimensional design.

-The finely finished Swiss movement is self-winding, running at a frequency of 28,800 vph with a 42-hour power reserve.
+The nicely decorated Swiss movement is self-winding, running at a frequency of 28,800 vph, with a 42-hour power reserve.
 Functions include hours, minutes, seconds, and chronograph; hour counter at 6 o'clock, minute counter at 9 o'clock, date at 12 o'clock.

-Water-resistant to 200 meters.
-Offered with a black rubber strap and folding buckle, this edition is limited to 300 pieces.
+Comes with a black rubber strap and folding buckle.
+Water-resistance is 200 meters.
+Limited to 300 pieces.

 (Ref.
 411/MCA44ZC.K2) The retail price is $31,500.